 The Master’s in Mechanical Engineering is a two-year programme.
 During the first year, you will become familiar with the theoretical basis of your chosen specialization and profile.
 Assessments are conducted by means of written or oral examinations and/or assignments.

-Your specialization will fall under one of the following research sections of the Faculty of Engineering Technology: Applied Mechanics (AM/TM); Biomechanical Engineering; Design, Production and Management; Elastomer Technology and Engineering; Engineering Fluid Dynamics; Multi Scale Mechanics; Engineering of Fibrous Smart Materials; Mechanical Automation & Mechatronics; Maintenance Engineering & Operations, Surface Technology & Tribology, Production Technology or Thermal Engineering.
+Your specialization will fall under one of the following research sections of the Faculty of Engineering Technology: Applied Mechanics; Biomechanical Engineering; Design, Production and Management; Elastomer Technology and Engineering; Engineering Fluid Dynamics; Multi Scale Mechanics; Mechanical Automation & Mechatronics; Maintenance Engineering & Operations, Surface Technology & Tribology, Production Technology or Thermal Engineering.

 The second year of your programme is devoted to your internship and graduation project.

 All specializations of the Master’s programme in Mechanical Engineering (ME) include a mandatory internship.
 The internship is scheduled between the course work and the graduation project, which means that you will most likely do your internship at the beginning of the second year of your programme.
 Although you are supposed to find a suitable employer for this internship yourself, the Student Mobility Centre (SMC) of the Faculty of Engineering Technology can help you secure a place.

 One of the objectives of the Master’s programme in Mechanical Engineering is to enable students to gain international experience, for instance by going on an internship abroad.
 International internships are therefore very much encouraged.